Two distinct disciplines with the common goal of promoting healthy lifestyles and communities.

 Learning in Action

-The WOU Community Health + Polk County COVID-19 Project is a collaborative effort among community health faculty and students, Polk County Public Health, and other community partners to prevent the spread of COVID-19.
+The WOU Public Health + Polk County COVID-19 Project is a collaborative effort among public health faculty and students, Polk County Public Health, and other community partners to prevent the spread of COVID-19.

 Exercise science students lead fitness program at senior center